AdrianInsua/platform/docs/store/articles/cookbooks.md

 ### Post 3.3.0:

-In `ngredux-store` 3.3.0 we've allowed you to have your cake and eat it too: the `@select` decorator can now detect if the selected state is an ImmutableJS construct and call `.get` or `.getIn` for you.
+In `@adrian.insua/ngredux-store` 3.3.0 we've allowed you to have your cake and eat it too: the `@select` decorator can now detect if the selected state is an ImmutableJS construct and call `.get` or `.getIn` for you.